Discrete Geometric Singular Perturbation Theory: Applications

 Assertions (ii) and (iii) follow directly from Theorem \ref{thm:stable_manifolds} and Theorem \ref{thm:foliations} respectively. \end{proof}

 The situation is sketched in Figure \ref{fig:Poincare_map}.

 \

 Our final result for this section characterises the persistence of the limit cycle manifold $\mathcal M$ in the ODE system \eqref{eq:stnd_fast_slow_limit_cycles} for $0 < \eps \ll 1$.
+Our findings are consistent with previous results due to Anosova \cite{Anosova1999,Anosova2002}.
 We also provide a criterion for the existence of hyperbolic limit cycles in the perturbed system \eqref{eq:stnd_fast_slow_limit_cycles}.

 \begin{thm} Consider the fast-slow ODE system \eqref{eq:stnd_fast_slow_limit_cycles} under Assumption \ref{ass:limit_cycles}.
 Then there exists and $\eps_0 > 0$ such that for all $\eps \in (0,\eps_0)$, the limit cycle manifold $\mathcal M$ perturbs to a locally invariant manifold $\mathcal M_\eps$ which is $O(\eps)-$close, $C^r-$smooth and diffeomorphic to $\mathcal M$.